Unit tests (Lambda logic)

 Integration Test Lifecycle

-The test uses Terratest with a single terraform apply / destroy cycle and four phases:
+The test uses Terratest with a single terraform apply / destroy cycle and five phases.
+Each run uses a unique nat-test-* module name so EventBridge, Lambda, and IAM resources do not collide across reruns.

 Phase 1: NAT Creation and Connectivity